Zeno and the Stoics

-Chrysippus (279-206), third and most influential head of the Stoic school
+Chrysippus, early 3rd to late 3rd century BCE.
+He was the third and most influential head of the Stoic school.

 The Soul in the Adult is Reason

-The Stoics (like the Hellenistic philosophers generally) tried to correct what they saw as mistakes in the classical tradition of Plato and Aristotle.
-Plato and Aristotle thought that the soul has a part with reason and a part without reason and that Socrates had wrongly overlooked the part without reason in the way he thought about human beings.
-The Stoics, in contrast, thought that although a human being begins life with a soul without reason, this soul ceases to exist when a human being becomes an adult.
-(For the Stoics, adults are humans with reason.
-Children and non-human animals lack reason.)
-The Stoics thought that Plato and Aristotle failed to realize that the soul in the child is transformed and replaced so that in the adult all motivation is in terms of reason.
+The early Stoics tried to correct what they saw as mistakes in the classical tradition of Plato and Aristotle.
+Plato and Aristotle thought Socrates was wrong about the soul and that it has a part with reason and a part without reason.
+The Stoics thought this was a mistake.
+They thought that a human being begins life with a soul without reason but that this soul is transformed when a human being becomes an adult.
+Reason is not added to the soul, as it is in Aristotle for example.
+In the adult, according to the Stoics, all motivation is in terms of reason.

 The Stoic Theory of Impressions

 The Stoics developed their theory of “impressions” (φαντασίαι) to clarify what they understood as the Socratic idea that motivation has its basis in reason because it stems from beliefs (knowledge or opinion) about what is good and what is bad.

 Impressions are representations.
 "An impression (φαντασίαν) is an imprint on the soul" (Diogenes Laertius, Lives of the Philosophers VII.45) that represents the world as being a certain way.
 In adults, the contents of impressions are propositions.
 So, for example, when someone says "I have the impression that the color of this webpage is white," he has an impression whose content is the proposition "The color of this webpage is white."

 Impressions are not restricted to the sensory impressions.
 In adults, they arise in thinking too.